ghiscoding/excel-builder-vanilla/README.md

 ```

 ## Project History
 Excel-Builder-Vanilla is a fork of the popular [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project (thanks to @stephenliberty for this great library).
-The main goal of creating this fork was to modernize the project by removing old dependencies that are no longer necessary and also replace `JSZip` by `fflate` which provides an ESM build and is indirectly giving us better Tree Shaking.
+The main goal to create this fork was to modernize the project by removing old dependencies that are no longer necessary and also replace `JSZip` with `fflate` which provides an ESM build and is indirectly giving us better Tree Shaking.
 The other goal was also to provide an ESM build

 The modernization steps:
 - migrate to TypeScript (which is giving us TS Types `d.ts`)